fable-compiler/fable-templates/simple/Content/README.md

 Any modification you do to the F# code will be reflected in the web page after saving.
 When you want to output the JS code to disk, run `dotnet fable yarn-build` and you'll get a minified JS bundle in the `public` folder.

+## JS Output

+This template uses [babel-preset-env](http://babeljs.io/env) to output JS code whose syntax is compatible with a wide range of browsers.
+Currently it's set to support browsers with at least 1% of market share.
+To change this (for example, if you don't need to support IE), [replace this line](https://github.com/fable-compiler/fable-templates/blob/7b9352cdaeb77ecd600b45ed4eab2f41c73b85e4/simple/Content/webpack.config.js#L13) with a query understood by [browserl.ist](http://browserl.ist/?q=%3E+1%25).

+To replace objects and APIs that may be missing in old browsers, the `index.html` file [submits a request](https://github.com/fable-compiler/fable-templates/blob/7b9352cdaeb77ecd600b45ed4eab2f41c73b85e4/simple/Content/public/index.html#L8) to [cdn.polyfill.io](https://polyfill.io/v2/docs/) that tailors the polyfill according to the user's browser.

 ## Project structure

 ### Paket